Data-by-Gladys/Data-Analysis-Portoflio/SQL PROJECT/Sales Report/About project/Readme.md

 * Load sample or real Refresh Supermarket data into customer and order tables.

 * Write SQL queries to answer each question listed in the workflow.

-Highlighted high-score, high-value customers for loyalty programs.

-Created a shareable SQL-based report that can inform promotions, inventory, and sales strategy.